Ifekay/Calculator/README.md

 # calculator
-It contains javascript to perform mathematical operations on two numbers input by the user Link to the github live page:https://ifekay.github.io/Calculator/
+It contains javascript to perform mathematical operations on two numbers input by the user.
+The link to the github live page is:   https://ifekay.github.io/Calculator/